Note: This post was first published on the 11th June, 2015.

 Ensure your blog is responsive so mobile users can easily browse it.
-A responsive site adapts to various screen resolutions: desktops, tablets, and smartphones, which is important as what looks good on desktop won’t necessarily look good on a mobile screen.
+A responsive site adapts to various screen resolutions: desktops, tablets, and smartphones, which is important as what looks good on a desktop won’t necessarily look good on a mobile screen.

 Check out this 50 Useful Responsive Web Design Tools For Designers post on a tool you can use to turn your site responsive.

-If, however, you don’t want to make your site responsive or create a specific mobile version of the site, you can try WPtouch Mobile Plugin available from the official WordPress site, which creates a sleek and well-designed mobile site in no time.
+If however, you don’t want to make your site responsive or create a specific mobile version of the site, you can try WPtouch Mobile Plugin available from the official WordPress site, which creates a sleek and well-designed mobile site in no time.

 6. Use Image-Based Social Media

 Social networking is a great opportunity to promote your brand and help with search engine optimization.
 The more likes and shares you get, the greater the chances of your article appearing higher up in Google’s search results.
-Google ranks posts by the number of shares also so it”s a good idea to include a social share button on your site pages.
+Google ranks posts by the number of shares also, so it’s a good idea to include a social share button on your site pages.